Skip to Main Content

 • When you find a book record, article record, etc. that you want to keep...

-• Click on the blue folder icon to add it to your folder
+• Click on the white bookmark icon to add it to your folder

-• The blue folder icon is available on the search results page and in the item's record
+• The bookmark icon is available on the search results page and in the item's record

 Warning!
 If you add a record to your folder but you are not logged in, it will disappear when you close the browser.
 Be sure you are logged in!